 As many of you may have heard, MBDP recently brought a young male Bankhar to the U.S. His name is Baavgai (‘Bear’ in Mongolian), named after his father.
 We were pleased to receive so many questions and lots of interest from our followers, so this blog post is to summarize why we’ve brought a Bankhar to the U.S. and what we hope to learn from him.

 The goal is to test the innate livestock protection ability of the Bankhar.
 This is difficult to assess in the field in Mongolia where we only get to see our dogs periodically after they get placed with their herder, compounded by the many variables in raising and training the individual dogs.
-While we are happy with the training protocol we are implementing, we also wanted to place pups with experts in raising livestock guardian dogs of different breeds (some of whom are on our board).
+While we are happy with the training protocol we are implementing, we also wanted to place pups with experts in raising livestock guardian dogs of different breeds.

 The select few Bankhar that we bring to the U.S. or breed here will be placed in high predator pressure areas (i.e. Yellowstone area) so we can see how well they work in that environment, trained by experienced livestock guardian dog practitioners.
 While this will amount to a small data set it, collecting this type of information is critical to helping us refine our protocol and ensure that we are on the right track with how we are advising our participating herders in Mongolia.